 - Uneven weave.

-The picture above is of my calico that I intend to make a picture from (when I get around to it).
+The picture above is of my calico that I intend to create a picture from (when I get around to it).
 This is from a huge piece that my sister bought 1 meter by 60 inches (1.52 meters) for about £2 ($2.54 US).
 As you can see, it needs a good iron.

 This is a heavyweight fabric.
 A medium calico fabric would be better to work with.

-Linen Is a Popular Choice to Needle Felt Onto
+Linen Is a Popular Choice To Needle Felt Onto

 Although I love calico, linen is considered the best fabric to needle felt onto.
-Linen is made from the flax fibers.
+Linen is made from flax fibers.

 - Linen is strong and durable.

 - The weave is more even than calico.